Bidding, Bonding and Insurance

 - Bids and quotes: The successful vendor will receive an award notification letter containing the required coverage requirements.
 Give this to your insurance agent and tell the agent that the certificate must match the requirements or it will be returned for correction.

-- RFPs: Give your insurance agent the insurance requirements section of the RFP.
+- Request for Proposals (RFP): Give your insurance agent the insurance requirements section of the RFP.

-- Make sure that the City of Saint Paul is named as an Additional Insured (as appropriate) on the insurance certificate.
+Make sure that the City of Saint Paul is named as an Additional Insured (as appropriate) on the insurance certificate.
+The language should state the following: "The City of Saint Paul, its officials, employees, agents and representatives are Additional Insureds."

 Evidence of automobile coverage is generally required when an individual must drive a vehicle (whether a personal, corporate vehicle, or rental car) to perform the services required by the contract.